athlan/wordpress-custom-fields-permalink-plugin/README.md

-# Custom Fields Permalink 2
+# Custom Fields Permalink Redux

 Plugin allows to use post's custom fields values in permalink structure by adding %field_fieldname%, for posts, pages and custom post types.